NOC Tools and Software in 2026: An Operational Perspective

 ino-graphic-stepbystepAsset 1The INOC Ops 3.0 Workflow.
 Read our platform explainer for more.

-A few key points of our integration here:
+A few specifics of our integration:

-• Event Monitoring: These tools continuously monitor various network, IT, and cloud infrastructure elements.
+• Event monitoring: These tools continuously monitor various network, IT, and cloud infrastructure elements.
 They detect anomalies and trigger alerts when predefined thresholds are breached, ensuring that potential issues are flagged promptly.

-• Performance Management: These tools help track and analyze KPIs by feeding performance metrics into INOC’s platform.
-This data is vital for assessing the health and efficiency of the IT environment, enabling proactive management and optimization.
+• Performance management: By feeding performance metrics into INOC's platform, these tools help track and analyze KPIs.
+This data is vital for assessing the health and efficiency of the IT environment.

 2. Machine Learning and Automation (AIOps)